Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 680 should be a lot faster than the Radeon R7 260X in general. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 680 should be quite a bit faster than the Radeon R7 260X overall. (explain)

-Texel RateThe Geforce GTX 680 will be much (more or less 109%) better at AF than the Radeon R7 260X. (explain)
+Texel RateThe Geforce GTX 680 should be quite a bit (more or less 109%) better at anisotropic filtering than the Radeon R7 260X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison